Willem IV van den Bergh: Wavering loyalty

 Willem benefitted from the amnesty of the 1576 Pacification of Ghent.
 He was able to return to the Netherlands and to regain part of his forfeited possessions.
 Meanwhile his younger brother Frederik had been allotted Hedel and Boxmeer by Requesens.
 Willem then had the citizens of 's-Hertogenbosch chase his brother from Hedel Castle.
 In September 1577 Willem seized Boxmeer Castle by arms, inflicting some deathly casualties.
 On 28 February 1579 this action was condemned by the court in Brussel, still under control of the Republican side.

 Willem had hoped to be appointed Stadtholder of Gelderland on behalf of the States-General of the Netherlands.
 This ambition was initially thwarted when his other brother-in-law Johann VI, Count of Nassau-Dillenburg got the post on 10 March 1578.
 Disaffected by this disappointment he secretly approached the new royal governor-general of the Netherlands, Alexander Farnese, Duke of Parma with the object of becoming the royal stadtholder of Guelders.
 However, by late 1579 Willem was far from an agreement with Spain.
 While Willem came ever closer to the Spanish party, Johann resigned the office of Stadtholder in 1581.
 In November 1581 Willem was then appointed stadtholder for the rebellious States-General.
 It is quite possible that Willem now again became a sincere adherent of the Republican side.

 Arrested for treason

 In September 1583 the sudden seizure of Zutphen by the Spanish side cast suspicion on the stadtholder of Guelders.
 On 5 November 1583 Willem, his wife and younger sons and servants were taken prisoner, and their papers sequestered.
 The action was led by the chancellor of Guelders, Elbertus Leoninus.
 Willem was first sent to Dordrecht, then to Zaltbommel, and finally to Delfshaven.
-Willem was not release till March 1584.
+Willem was not released till March 1584.

 Willem was released after he promised to retire to his castle in Ulft and to remain neutral in the conflict.
 In light of the evidence that was found, this was an incredibly lenient treatment.
 A possible explanation is that he was blackmailed by contacts from the time before he became stadholder.